bernie-skipole/inditest/README.md

 sendblob.py Driver creating and sending blocks of measurements at regular intervals\
 snoopremote.py Driver snooping on remote running sendblob.py

+#### deletingvectors

+Examples of vectors being deleted and re-enabled

+switches.py Driver with two switch vectors, the RO vector has switches counting\
+and after 5 seconds it is deleted, after another 5 seconds it is re-enabled.\
+Clients should see it dissapearing and reappearing.

 #### docexamples